 - Always wear comfortable and cotton underwater.
 Don’t use underwear that doesn’t allow your skin to breathe.

 - Have a nutritious and healthy diet.
 Don’t eat unhealthy foods that trigger vaginal swelling and itching.

 - In case your vagina is dry and itchy, you should keep it moisturised.
 Seek medical help for appropriate ointments/lotions.

 Vaginal swelling can be very painful and uncomfortable during pregnancy.
+Any kind of labial swelling during third trimester, or itchy swollen vag lips during pregnancy, or even labial swelling during pregnancy, can be figured out by just slowing down and being careful.
 However, with proper care and timely medical intervention, your condition can not only be managed but also avoided.